-Used to establish trusted communication between the [ACS server](#) and the [Certificate Authority \(CA\)](#) server.
+Used to establish trusted communication between the Access Control Server (ACS) and the Certificate Authority (CA) server.
 The Certificate Authority server signs the ACS certificate, and it is saved on the ACS server.

 ActiveX malicious code

 A type of virus that resides in Web pages that execute ActiveX controls.